 “Though initially aimed at fostering innovation by established enterprises, state R&D tax credits also increase the rate of entrepreneurship, and importantly, the formation of high growth potential startups needed to achieve economic development objectives.
 However, the R&D tax credit does not offer a ‘quick fix’ for states seeking to catalyze regional economic growth through entrepreneurship.
 Importantly, increases in the formation of high potential growth firms only materialize over time in response to R&D credits.
 Thus, it may take a decade or more for state R&D tax credits to have an impact on the economy through entrepreneurship.
 More generally, tax incentives might be more effectively leveraged as one part of a broader complement of initiatives aimed at encouraging the formation and scaling of growth-oriented firms.
 Overall, our findings counsel in favor of ‘patient’ and targeted policy-- offering longstanding tax incentives tailored towards the revenue trajectories of high-potential growth startups and encouraging investment in initiatives, including public-private partnerships, that support this important category of newly-founded firms.”

-For those interested in reading state evaluations of R&D tax credits, please see the National Conference for State Legislatures: State Tax Incentive Evaluations Database (ncsl.org).
+For those interested in reading state evaluations of R&D tax credits, please see the National Conference for State Legislatures: State Tax Incentive Evaluations Database.

+Another significant finding is a major shift in R&D expenditures in the U.S. since 1982.
+In 1982, R&D spending was roughly equal between the government ($37.8 billion) and private sector ($40.7 billion).
+By 2020, the private sector was investing $517.4 billion, nearly four times that of the public sector ($142.8 billion).

+“At one level, there is nothing wrong with businesses having primacy over government in R&D spending.
+America has a vibrant private sector that enables business leaders to scan the landscape, decide where there are investment opportunities, and position their firms for future value.
+It is a virtue of market capitalism that such decisions are privately-made and decentralized across a range of chief executives.

+“But at another level, there are problems with the bulk of R&D coming from the business community.
+First, vital national interests may get overlooked to the detriment of the overall country.
+Second, profitable consumer products likely will get advantaged over unprofitable societal innovations, even if the latter are important for public health and national security.
+Third, innovations that need to get financed in order to promote longterm public goods may receive short shrift over items that promise a quick payoff.
+Corporate leaders are under enormous pressure to meet quarterly revenue projections and that can skew their R&D allocation decisions.”

 Please contact my by phone at (206) 256-6140 or email at Carolyn.Busch@commerce.wa.gov if you have any questions regarding this report or need additional information.